mmistakes/minimal-mistakes/_posts/2023-09-06-load-balancer.md

 }
 ```

-We can write some tests to make sure that `Urls` API is sound, for that `munit` will suffice:
+We can also write some tests to make sure that `Urls` API is sound, for that `munit` library will suffice:
 ```scala
 package com.ghurtchu.loadbalancer.domain